Urigo/merge-graphql-schemas/README.md

   app.use('/graphql', bodyParser.json(), graphqlExpress({ schema }));
 ```

 For this to work, the package expects that your `/graphql` folder contains `/types` and `/resolvers` folders.
-Any files you add to those folders will be used to produce the final types and resolvers objects.
+Any files you add to those folders will be used to produce the final schema object.

 ## Merging `types` and `resolvers` into separate `index` files